Herold7/Coryph-e/README.md

 ### User

 This entity represents a user of the platform.
-The user can be a traveler or a host.
+The user can be an artist's manager, a producer or an individual.
 They are defined by the `role` property.

 | Property          | Type       | Description          | Relation |
 |-------------------|------------|----------------------|----------|